johnsondnz/container-images/builds/sonarr_cleaner/README.md

 # Into
 Container for deleting watched plex content and unprotected content from sonarr and NAS.
+This container is designed to run and exit, recommended to run as a daily cron job.

 # Config
 Add file to `/app/config/config.yaml`